ghc-proposals/ghc-proposals/proposals/0000-quantified-constraints.rst

 Here is a list of other sources that have sought quantified constraints:

+- `GHC's ticket about quantified constraints <https://ghc.haskell.org/trac/ghc/ticket/2893>`_, and `GHC's wiki page about quantified constraints <https://ghc.haskell.org/trac/ghc/wiki/QuantifiedConstraints>`_.
+The ticket dates back nine years.
+The wiki page has a list of open tickets about quantified constraints, many of them in response to this proposal and prototype implementation.
 - `How to derive Generic for (some) GADTs using QuantifiedConstraints <https://ryanglscott.github.io/2018/02/11/how-to-derive-generic-for-some-gadts/>`_, a blog post by Ryan Scott, Feb 2018.
 - `Quantified class constraints <http://i.cs.hku.hk/~bruno//papers/hs2017.pdf>`_ is a Haskell 2017 paper that works out the idea in some detail, with examples.
 Here is a `Reddit thread about it <https://www.reddit.com/r/haskell/comments/6me3sv/quantified_class_constraints_pdf/>`_.
 - `Adding join to Monad <https://ghc.haskell.org/trac/ghc/ticket/9123>`_: this ticket describes a real problem with GHC's role system, which currently prevents us adding ``join`` to ``Monad`` and still allowing ``deriving( Monad )``.
 As `comment 29 <https://ghc.haskell.org/trac/ghc/ticket/9123#comment:29>`_ shows, quantified constraints can solve this problem.
 - `A blog post about higher-rank constraints <http://mainisusuallyafunction.blogspot.co.uk/2010/09/higher-rank-type-constraints.html>`_ -- slightly different terminology, but the same idea.
 - `A genuine use-case <https://ghc.haskell.org/trac/ghc/ticket/2893#comment:17>`_ taken from `How to twist pointers without breaking them <http://ozark.hendrix.edu/~yorgey/pub/twisted.pdf>`_.
 - `A Hakell libraries mailing list thread <https://mail.haskell.org/pipermail/libraries/2017-December/028377.html>`_ about quantified constraints.
-- `GHC's ticket about quantified constraints <https://ghc.haskell.org/trac/ghc/ticket/2893>`_, and `GHC's wiki page about quantified constraints <https://ghc.haskell.org/trac/ghc/wiki/QuantifiedConstraints>`_.
-(The ticket dates back nine years!)
 - A `Reddit thread <https://np.reddit.com/r/haskell/comments/7toutl/now_there_is_a_branch_to_play_with/>`_ about the quantified-constraints prototype.
 - A bunch of other GHC tickets are listed on `the wiki page <https://ghc.haskell.org/trac/ghc/ticket/2893>`_.